Menu

 • Faith Schools: While these schools are similar to other state schools in many respects, including adherence to the National Curriculum, they can teach religion based on their faith.
 Examples include the Church of England and Catholic schools.
 They might have different admissions criteria and staffing policies based on their religious character.

-• Free Schools: A relatively new concept, the government funds free schools that are not run by the local council.
+• Free Schools: A relatively new concept, the government funds free schools not run by the local council.
 They have more freedom than state schools, especially in terms of curriculum.
 Groups like charities, parents, or teachers establish them.

 • Academies: These are publicly funded independent schools.
 They don’t have to follow the National Curriculum and can set their terms and conditions for teachers.
 However, they must ensure a balanced and broad curriculum, including English, maths, science, and religious education.